Track Email Feedback

 A customer submits a message to the email address that you use to collect and process feedback.

-The mailbox integration fetches the email message from the mail server process them according to the defined mailbox rules.
+The mailbox integration fetches the email message from the mail service process them according to the defined mailbox rules.
 YouTrack converts the email message into an issue.

 The owner of the feedback project automatically receives notification that a new issue was created in the feedback project.

 If you added postprocessing logic to your mailbox rule, the issue can be assigned to a specific user automatically.
 This even can also trigger notifications that alert the assignee about the new issue.